Georges034302/cloud-wil-demo/week7/lab_7_d_vmss_scaling.md

 ---

+## ✅ Lab Complete

-✔️ **Lab complete – you deployed a VMSS and configured CPU-based autoscaling using both Portal and CLI tools.**
+You successfully deployed a VMSS and configured CPU-based autoscaling using Azure Portal, CLI, and ARM templates.